-DEM is designed to equip management students to develop knowledge, skill, and confidence to conceive, lead and execute innovative and competitive initiatives involving technologies and data and develop new business models for existing and start-up organizations.
-The premise is that digital revolution is rapidly disrupting and transforming the fundamental nature of many business activities across industries, and entrepreneurs, top executives, and general managers need to develop new thinking and management styles to adapt to a -new paradigm of business economics, strategies and operating management practices in a digital-centric business environment for ensuring corporate and personal successes.
+DEM is designed to equip management students to develop knowledge, skill and confidence to conceive, lead and execute innovative and competitive initiatives involving technologies and data.
+The premise is that the digital revolution is rapidly disrupting and transforming the fundamental nature of many business activities across industries.
+Entrepreneurs, top executives and general managers need to develop new thinking and management styles to adapt to a new paradigm of business economics, strategies and operating management practices in a digital-centric business environment.

-Students wishing to pursue careers in management in businesses that predominantly leverage the powers of digital technologies for business development and sustenance like new products or services launched by established organization or entrepreneurial start-ups, consulting, and venture capital firms enabling innovation, and general management positions in strategy, procurement, marketing, R&D, etc. will benefit from this course.
+Students wishing to pursue careers in management in businesses that predominantly leverage the powers of digital technologies for business development and sustenance will benefit from this course.
+It could be related to new products or services launched by an established organization or entrepreneurial start-ups, consulting and venture capital firms.

 2. How is DEM different from other courses on Digital Management?